Pterodactylus/Alglib.js/README.md

 # ALGLIB.js
 Alglib.js a javascript port of the ALGLIB optimization tecniques.
 It supports Non-Linear Constrained Gradient Optimization problems.
 It is built off the ALGLIB numerical analysis and data processing library.
+The AGS solver used by us can handle nonsmooth and nonconvex optimization problems.
+It has convergence guarantees, i.e. it will converge to stationary point of the function after running for some time.

 ## Website
 Visit our website at https://pterodactylus.github.io/Alglib.js/